Venkatesh-git-dev/ABOUT-ME/README.md

 ## Hi there 👋

-I'm Venkatesh, and I'm currently learning web development.
+I'm Venkatesh (you can call me Venkatesh9), and I'm currently learning web development.
 I'm interested in experimentation and exploring new technologies.

 ### Technologies

-I'm currently focusing on JavaScript, and I'm looking forward to learning more about it.
-I'm also interested in other web technologies and frameworks.
+I'm familiar with JavaScript, HTML, and CSS, and I'm currently learning Node.js.
+I'm excited to continue developing my skills and building full-stack applications.

 ### Projects